ysmood/yaku/readme.md

   > No. All non-ES6 APIs are only implemented for debugging and testing, which means when you delete Yaku, everything
   > should works well with ES6 native promise.
 If you need fancy and magic, go for [Bluebird][].

+- Why use [CoffeeScript][], or Javascript?

+  > If it is really a problemn for people to use it, I will take time to translate it to JS.
+  > Else, I'd like to keep the code as simple as CoffeeScript.

 - The name Yaku is weird?

   > The name `yaku` comes from the word `約束(yakusoku)` which means promise.